ShivaniAdimulam/UserManagement/README.md

 Open your web browser and access the application at http://127.0.0.1:5173/login.

 # Configuration
-You can configure various settings in the project by modifying the corresponding configuration files in the config directory.
+You can configure various settings in the project by modifying the corresponding .env file.

-# Contributing
-Contributions are welcome!
-If you'd like to contribute to this project, please follow these guidelines:

-# Fork the repository.
-Create a new branch for your feature or bug fix.
-Make your changes and commit them with descriptive commit messages.
-Push your changes to your forked repository.
-Create a pull request to merge your changes into the main project.
-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 # Acknowledgments
 Thank you to the Node.js and React communities for providing the tools and resources necessary to build this project.